htmw/2025S-SALAAR/README.md

 # 4. Difficulties and Solutions

-Problem-Solving Put into practice
-Adoption of Agile is initially challenging.
+Problem-Solving Put into practice Adoption of Agile is initially challenging.

 Agile training was given, and expectations were made explicit.

 Delays in setting up the environment Senior developers were assigned to mentor junior members.

 Providing efficient cooperation For openness, a shared Jira board and daily check-ins were used.

 Integration of CI/CD and testing Code reviews and automated testing were first implemented in early

-# 5. Conclusion and Upcoming Actions
+# 5. Conclusion and Upcoming Actions:

 Sprint 0 was effective in laying a solid development foundation.

-Sprint 1's future priorities will be:
+   **Sprint 1's future priorities will be:**

-constructing the fundamental disease detection machine learning model. constructing the first user interface for the front end. integrating the cloud for scalability.
+constructing the fundamental disease detection machine learning model.

+constructing the first user interface for the front end.

+integrating the cloud for scalability.